notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

 * Signatures can be placed on any type of [artifact](artifacts-repo) stored in an OCI compliant registry using an [OCI Manifest][oci-manifest]
-* Signatures can be placed on an [OCI Index][oci-index], allowing a entity to define a collection of artifacts.
+* Signatures can be persisted as references to the [OCI Manifest][oci-manifest], allowing a entity to define a collection of artifacts.
 * Signatures and their public keys can be moved within, and across OCI compliant registries which support Notary v2.
 * Because content is trusted, an ecosystem of other projects and products can leverage information in various formats.